DaveH32/CYBER-Project-1/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it ?_filebeat-playbook.yml and metricbeat-playbook.yml copied to /etc/ansible/roles
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_hosts file the
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_hosts file.cfg the private ip of the machine to which ELK and Filebeats should be installed on should be updated in the /etc/ansible file.
 - _Which URL do you navigate to in order to check that the ELK server is running? http://publicIPELK:5601/app/Kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._